 Pregnancy-Related Skin Issues

 "Melasma is a form of hyperpigmentation characterized by brown or tan patches across the face," Kerry Benjamin, celebrity esthetician and founder of StackedSkincare, says.
-"It's often tied to changes in hormones, so there isn’t much you can safely do to treat it while pregnant, but in most cases, fades in the post-partum months."
+"It's often tied to changes in hormones... but in most cases, fades in the post-partum months."
+Board-certified dermatologist Rachel Nazarian, MD, notes that there are "many topical options available to decrease pigmentation from melasma, and even prevent it," during pregnancy and breastfeeding.
+These include chemical peels and topical ingredients such as kojic acid or licorice root.
+"A board-certified dermatologist can discuss these options," she says.

 Stretch marks are also a common skin concern for pregnant women.
 They're caused by the skin stretching a lot in a short amount of time, Benjamin explains.